Clock synchronization with correlated photons: Discussion

 \section{Discussion}

-Clock skew compensation and higher order live tracking enables going beyond state-of-the art and replace highly stable references in real-life scenarios.
-We could show that 36 correlation events in 100\,ms data packages are sufficient to establish and keep a synchronized quantum communication session to an average precision of $<48\,$ps over time scales of 5 minutes.
-Equation \ref{eq:clock_drift_max} in Methods \ref{SI:total_system_jitter} and reference \cite{Ho.2009} predicts that sufficient significance $>\,10$ can only be achieved by clock skews $<19\,$ns/s under high loss rates (Table \ref{tab:table1}b).
-Finding the initial timing offset for synchronization is predicted to fail already, as our clock skew is much greater and amounts to approximately $18.5\,\mu s$/s.
-Here we demonstrated successful synchronization, due to compensation down to an effective skew of smaller 14\,ns over 100\,ms data package size that enables significance $>\,10$.
-Similar conclusions apply to typical quantum communication schemes (Table \ref{tab:table1}c), requiring clock skews of only $<50\,$ns/s that can easily be achieved with our scheme.
-High number of correlations events $R_C = 20\,$kcps would also enable small synchronization jitter with short feedback loops (see Methods \ref{SI:total_system_jitter}, Fig. \ref{fig:figure_3}a).
-Intrinsic timing relations of correlated photons clearly have the potential to replace bulky external high-precision synchronization schemes and move resources from hardware to software.
+These results clearly show that the compensation of clock frequency skew and live tracking of the frequency are suitable for application in a variety of real-world link scenarios.
+We could show that very few correlation events are already sufficient to establish and keep a synchronized quantum communication session with timing jitter in the range of tens of picoseconds over time scales of 10 minutes.
+Recently, we also confirmed these results on a 1.7\,km intra-city link.
+Reference \cite{Ho.2009} predicts that sufficient significance of larger than $\,7$ can only be achieved by clock frequency skews of $<1.3\,\mu$s/s in our realistic link experiment (Table \ref{tab:table1}b, Equation \ref{eq:ho_S_p} in Methods \ref{SI:total_system_jitter}).
+This means that the synchronization initialization would fail as our clock frequency skew amounts to $18.5\,\mu s$/s (see Methods \ref{SI:ho_vs_our_work}, Fig. \ref{fig:HoSteinEcker_vs_us} for comparison of different setups from other publications).
+It is a consequence of the poor visibility of the correlation peak.
+Furthermore, previous treatments have been limited to high signal-to-noise ratios.
+Here we demonstrate successful synchronization for much lower signal-to-noise ratios thanks to compensation with an effective frequency skew of smaller than 48\,ns/s that enables the enhancement of the significance by a factor of 20 as part of the initialization (Fig. \ref{fig:figure_2}a).
+This brings correlated photons and quartz oscillators in a much better position - not only for today's typical quantum communication schemes \cite{Steinlechner.2017}, but also for tomorrow's long-distance and low-signal scenarios.
+The intrinsic timing relations of correlated photons clearly have the potential to replace bulky external high-precision synchronization schemes and move resources from hardware to software.